jsmits/django-logutils/README.rst

 - request time

+N.B.: event can be overriden by using the LOGUTILS_LOGGING_MIDDLEWARE_EVENT setting in your project.

 The log message itself is a string composed of the remote ip address, the user email, the request method, the request url, the status code, the content length of the body and the request time.
 Additionally, a dictionary with the